 It’s too easy not to take your online account security seriously.

-For any account into which you place important information — not only cloud backup, but email accounts, photo-sharing accounts, social media, and others — it’s critical that you use as many of the techniques at your disposal to keep it as secure as you can manage.
+For any account into which you place important information — not only cloud backup, but email accounts, photo-sharing accounts, social media, and others — it’s critical that you use as many of the techniques at your disposal to keep it as secure as you can.
 That includes:

 You get the idea.
 It’s basic internet security we should all be doing anyway, but it’s easy to overlook and easy to get wrong.

-When it comes to important accounts, like an account you use for cloud backup, then additional measures — like perhaps two-factor authentication — might also be called for.
+When it comes to important accounts, like an account you use for cloud backup, then those additional measures — like two-factor authentication — might also be called for.